 The Journal of the American Heart Association (JAHA) is an Open Access journal published by AHA.
 Because it is Open Access using an author pays model, if the author’s paper is accepted the author pays for publication costs.
 The author also keeps copyright and the AHA has a license to publish the article.
 Articles are deposited in PubMed Central upon publication.

 The AHA requires grant applicants to include a data sharing plan as part of the application process.
-Any research data that is needed for independent verification of research results must be made freely and publically available within 12 months of the end of the funding period (and any no-cost extension).
+Any research data that is needed for independent verification of research results must be made freely and publicly available in an AHA approved repository within 12 months of the end of the funding period (and any no-cost extension).
 Specified early-career awards will be exempt from this policy.
 The programs that are currently exempt include Undergraduate fellowships, Medical Student Research fellowships, Predoctoral Fellowships, Postdoctoral Fellowships, Mentor/AHA Mentee Awards and Mentored Clinical and Population Research Awards.
 For other programs, if a data sharing plan is not included as part of the application process, the applicant should provide a rationale for why it is unnecessary or inappropriate.
 “Opt-out” requests will be evaluated according to established guidelines outlined below.

 - When will the data be shared?

 - Where will the data be made available?

 - Are any limits to data sharing required – for example, to either safeguard research participants (e.g., HIPAA)?

 Grant applicants should account for any time and expenses required to properly prepare data for sharing as part of their standard budgeting and reporting.
 Any proposed costs associated with requests for non-standard repository deposits will be reviewed by an Open Science standing subgroup of the AHA Research and Scientific Publishing Committees.